wdawson/okta.github.io/_source/_posts/2018-12-20-build-basic-web-app-with-mvc-angular.md

 ```

 ## Fetch Data from the ASP.NET API Endpoint
-Update the `app.component.ts` file with the following content
+Update the `app.component.ts` file with the following content:

 ```ts
 import { Component, OnInit } from '@angular/core';